sims-bit/Milestone_project_two/README.md

 ## Knifey Spooney
-Knifey Spooney is a game that is a rift on the classic game Rock Paper Scissors whick I have further evolved from a pop-culture reference.
+Knifey Spooney is a game that is a rift on the classic game Rock Paper Scissors which I have further evolved from a pop-culture reference.
+The game abides by the classic Rock Paper Scissors rules however with new weapons to choose from.
+The game has three rounds.
 The game is a one player game, played against the computer.
 The ideal user for the game is a person who has previous knowledge of the meme, to understand the humour and rules of play of the game.
+The main purpose of the game is to have fun and to enjoy the reference.

 The pop-culture reference stems from a scene within The Simpsons TV show.
 Follow the link to see the original scene - [The-Simpsons-Knifey-Spooney](https://www.youtube.com/results?search_query=knifey+spoony)

-The game abides by the classic Rock Paper Scissors rules however with new weapons to choose from.
-The game has three rounds.
 At the end of the game the winning or loosing message will appear on screen.
 The winner message - "AHHH I see you've played knifey spooney before mate!" and the loosing message - "Thats not a knife!
 This is a knife!"
-Both of these messages stem from the originally game of Knifey Spooney dipicted in the original scene.
+Both of these messages stem from the originally game of Knifey Spooney dipicted in the original scene, this is not explained within the rules of the game, due to the ideal user already having knowledge of this.

 [Play the Game](https://sims-bit.github.io/Milestone_project_two/)